10 amazing reasons to teach English in South Korea

 All signs point to 예 — "Yes!"

-South Korea is a popular destination for expats wanting to try their hand at a new profession in a new country or undertake their everyday profession surrounded by a new culture.
+Teaching in South Korea is popular amongst expats wanting to try their hand at a new profession in a new country or undertake their everyday profession surrounded by a new culture.

-Close your eyes and imagine a capital city where you could leave your camera in a busy bar and when you return three weeks later your camera will still be waiting for you, along with some cheeky pictures taken by the local bar staff.
-Imagine a place where you could leave your backpack on a bus and when you realize in a taxi later, have the taxi driver offer to personally go back to the bus station, and not only pick up your backpack but keep it until the end of the day and meet you back at the bus station some 8 hours later to give you your belongings back.
+Close your eyes and imagine a capital city where you could leave your camera in a busy bar and when you return three weeks later, your camera will still be waiting for you, along with some cheeky pictures taken by the local bar staff.
+Imagine a place where you could leave your backpack on a bus and when you realize in a taxi later, have the taxi driver offer to personally go back to the bus station, and not only pick up your backpack, but keep it until the end of the day — not to mention meet you back at the bus station some eight hours later to return your belongings.
 Imagine a place where supermarkets and electrical stores leave millions worth of stock outside their shop, untied and unattended, and not one thing is taken.
-A place where you could leave your house key on top of an arcade game and find it untouched when you return for it 5 hours later.
+A place where you could leave your house key on top of an arcade game and find it untouched when you return for it later that day.